SkoolNotes/Taproot/2020BIO101/KBrefRubisco.md

 - Combines carbon from $CO_2$, light, and water to get carbohydrates
 	- $6CO_2 + 6H_2O + light = \text{carbs}$
 # Faults
-- Rubisco sometimes accidentally binds oxygen to a sugar chain, photorespiration
+- Rubisco sometimes accidentally binds oxygen to a sugar chain in a process called photorespiration
+	- The cell actually has to expend more energy to fix this mistake

 ---